Connect vcita to Other Apps Using Zapier

-Most business owners use multiple tools and programs to help keep all processes organized and running smoothly.
-Zapier integration easily connects your vCita account with your favorite applications, such as MailChimp, Salesforce, Google Contacts and hundreds more, so you can save time and boost client satisfaction.
+Most business owners use multiple tools and programs to keep all processes running smoothly.
+Zapier integration easily connects your vcita account with your favorite applications such as MailChimp, Salesforce, Google Sheets and hundreds more, so you can save time and boost client satisfaction.

-When vCita is integrated via Zapier, you can automate many of your routine, time consuming business workflows.
+When vcita is integrated via Zapier, you can automate many of your time-consuming business workflows.
 For example, when a vCita/Mailchimp connection is set up in Zapier, you won't need to manually import and export data to add a new vCita client to your Mailchimp mailing list.
 It will all be done automatically, behind the scenes.